 Cyberbullying is direct or indirect bullying behaviours using digital technology.
-For example, via a mobile phone, tablets, computers, chat rooms, email, social media, etc. It can be verbal, written or include use of images, video and/or audio.
+For example via a mobile device, computers, chat rooms, email, social media, etc. It can be verbal, written and include images, video and/or audio.

-Other distressing behaviours
+Other distressing and inappropriate behaviours

-Many distressing behaviours may not constitute bullying even though they are unpleasant.
-Students who are involved in or who witness any distressing behaviours should report their concerns to school staff and our school will follow the Student Engagement Policy.
+Many distressing and inappropriate behaviours may not constitute bullying even though they are unpleasant.
+Students who are involved in or who witness any distressing and inappropriate behaviours should report their concerns to school staff and our school will follow the Student Wellbeing and Engagement Policy.

 Mutual conflict involves an argument or disagreement between people with no imbalance of power.
 In incidents of mutual conflict, generally, both parties are upset and usually both want a resolution to the issue.
 Unresolved mutual conflict can develop into bullying if one of the parties targets the other repeatedly in retaliation.
 Social rejection or dislike is not bullying unless it involves deliberate and repeated attempts to cause distress, exclude or create dislike by others.